tkerscher/theia/docs/pipeline/components.md

 `VolumeForwardTracer`.
 For volumes the target is defined by a [Target](components.md#target) component, whereas for scenes it is defined by a geometry with material that has the `DETECTOR` bit set.
-If a scene defines multiple targets, the active one can be selected by specifying the `targetIdx` which must match the corresponding `detectorId` to generate hits.
+If a scene defines multiple targets, the active one can be selected by specifying the `targetId` which must match the corresponding `detectorId` to generate hits.
+Alternatively, a negative value disables this filtering causing all hits with any detector material to create a hit.

 To increase performance of the simulation both tracers are capable of creating alternative light paths by deliberately connecting scattering events with the